Grammatical gender: Grammatical vs. natural gender

 The natural gender of a noun, pronoun or noun phrase is a gender to which it would be expected to belong based on relevant attributes of its referent.
-Although grammatical gender can coincide with natural gender, it need not.
+Although grammatical gender can coincide with natural gender, it does not need to.

 Grammatical gender can match natural gender

 This usually means masculine or feminine, depending on the referent's sex.
 For example, in Spanish, mujer ("woman") is feminine whereas hombre ("man") is masculine; these attributions occur solely due to the semantically inherent gender character of each noun.

 Grammatical gender need not match natural gender

 The grammatical gender of a noun does not always coincide with its natural gender.
 An example of this is the German word Mädchen ("girl"); this is derived from Magd ("maiden"), umlauted to Mäd- with the diminutive suffix -chen, and this suffix always makes the noun grammatically neuter.
 Hence the grammatical gender of Mädchen is neuter, although its natural gender is feminine (because it refers to a female person).